Best Running Shoes For High Arches

 Traction could be better

-The Nike brand is well known for their commitment to the runner, and this example from their portfolio of shoes is no exception.
+The Nike brand is well known for its commitment to the runner, and this example from their portfolio of shoes is no exception.
 Designed to offer stability and comfort in a wide range of running conditions, these shoes are often the go-to choice for serious runners.Read more

 About 85% of the people who bought these shoes found them to be a great overall fit, with a small minority finding them to be slightly too small.

 These running shoes use synthetic material both on the inside and outside to provide great overall comfort and support for those with high arches.
-Not only do they provide great cushioning overall, the materials offer good stability to help you keep from overpronation.
+Not only do they provide great cushioning overall, but the materials also offer good stability to help you keep from overpronation.

-Overall the support offered by these running shoes is adequate, and will work well for most situations.
+Overall the support offered by these running shoes is adequate and will work well for most situations.
 The heel and insole area provide a good deal of stability, allowing the toe box to have more room and freedom of movement overall.

 Like many of the Nike shoes on the market today, this shoe really excels is providing great flexibility and natural movement overall.
 While the support and traction may be less than the best on the market today, the natural movement allowed is a great boon, especially over longer distances.